Nantero1/ai-first-devops-toolkit/README.md

 - 📦 **CI-friendly CLI**: Stateless command that reads JSON/YAML, writes JSON/YAML, and exits with proper codes
 - 🎨 **Beautiful Logging**: Rich console output with timestamps and colors
 - 📁 **File-based I/O**: CI/CD friendly with JSON/YAML input/output
-- 📋 **Template-Driven Workflows**: Handlebars templates with YAML variables for dynamic prompt generation
+- 📋 **Template-Driven Workflows**: Handlebars and Jinja2 templates with YAML variables for dynamic prompt generation
 - 📄 **YAML Support**: Use YAML for schemas, input files, and output files - more readable than JSON
 - 🔧 **Simple & Extensible**: Easy to understand and modify for your specific needs
 - 🤖 **Semantic Kernel foundation**: async, service-oriented design ready for skills, memories, orchestration, and future model upgrades